JosephJosdqa/Vida/README.md

 ## About US

-> Vida: Intelligent Video-Audio Fusion Tool
+> Vida: AI phone agents for business.

 ### Versatile Applications